 lt is important to pay attention to other behaviours that may seem unusual or concerning.
 Additionally, the presence of these signs does not necessarily mean that a child is being maltreated; there may be other causes.
-They are, however, indicators that others should be concerned about the child's welfare, when multiple signs present or they occur repeatedly.
+They are, however, indicators that others should be concerned about the child's welfare, particularly when multiple signs are present or they occur repeatedly.

-d about the Figure 6.6 - Not all forms of abuse particularly leave visible marks.
+Figure 6.6 - Not all forms of abuse leave visible marks.
 [20]

 11. Children's Bureau.
 (2019).
 What is Child Abuse and Neglect?
-Recognizing the Signs and Symptoms. [public domain]. https://cwig-prod-prod-drupal-s3fs-us-east-1.s3.amazonaws.com/public/documents/whatiscan.pdf
+Recognizing the Signs and Symptoms. [public domain]. https://cwigprod-prod-drupal-s3fs-us-east-1.s3.amazonaws.com/public/ documents/whatiscan.pdf